 The place earns positive assessments from Yelpers, though one bemoans the lack of cup holders.
 "What in the world?!" she writes.
 "I don't want to hold (my drink) the entire game or worry about someone kicking it over.
 This is something that needs to change."

-Look, we'll be the first to admit that if you're up for some amazing basketball, a trip to the Toyota Center to see The Beard, James Harden, in action is worth a ticket.
-(And when you buy your ticket, be sure to use a cash back credit card to score some savings.)
+Look, we'll be the first to admit that if you're up for some amazing basketball, a trip to the Toyota Center to see Jalen Green in action might be worth a ticket.

 But be warned that Toyota Center is one of those cookie-cutter arenas that we saw sprout up all around the league in the 1990s and early 2000s.
 The amenities are not great, though the place has a great scoreboard and a solid fan zone.